 - Accepts video file submissions (see staff and student guides) and Mahara ePortfolio pages due to Moodle’s integration with these University servers.

-- Feedback and grading options include scored rubrics and grading forms, video feedback, annotations overlaid on submissions, and attached files (eg. submissions annotated with Word comments), as well as options to allocate markers and to track marking stages.
+- Feedback and grading options include scored rubrics and grading forms, video feedback, annotations overlaid on submissions (see acceptable file types), and attached files (eg. submissions annotated with Word comments), as well as options to allocate markers and to track marking stages.

 The official Moodle video below gives a brief overview of setting up an assignment, and these detailed descriptions of each setting is provided on the official Moodle site.
 The University Staff Guidelines provide hints and tips to help you set up, download and process student coursework submissions.